 Fort Worth, TX 76102

-Feasibility studies in 2014 and 2019 show that Fort Worth’s overall growth has not been reflected in its convention and hotel growth, and it not representative for a city of our current and future population.
-Hotels built over the last decade in downtown have been immediately absorbed into the market, a sign of pent-up demand.
-The Fort Worth Convention Center expansion calls for demolishing the arena, straightening Commerce Street, building a 1,000-room hotel and adding significantly more exhibit hall and ballroom space.
+Feasibility studies in 2014 and 2019 show that Fort Worth’s overall growth has not been reflected in its convention and hotel growth.
+It is not representative for a city of our current and future population.
+Hotels built over the last decade Downtown have been immediately absorbed into the market, a sign of pent-up demand.
+The Fort Worth Convention Center expansion calls for demolishing the arena, straightening Commerce Street, building a 1,000-room hotel, and adding significantly more exhibit hall and ballroom space.

 This Design Review Committee will recommend a project management firm and an architect of record for the project.
-Committee members will also seek input on the project, including from current and potential convention and meeting customers.
+Committee members will also seek input on the project, including current and potential conventions and meeting customers.

-A first phase could see expanding Commerce Street for hotel development and construction of new kitchen and catering facilities.
+A first phase could expand Commerce Street for hotel development and construction of new kitchen and catering facilities.
 Phase two includes the demolition of the 52-year-old convention center arena and new construction.

 With the expanded convention center, bookings are expected to grow from 151 to 292 per year, a 94% increase, with conventions specifically increasing from 61 to 83.
 Attendance is expected to grow from 780,000 per year to 1.2 million, a 55% increase.